 - PaOneStop – Online tools help farmers meet regulatory requirements for erosion and sediment plans and nutrient management planning.

 - AgMap – AgMap helps consumers find farmers markets, mulch, Christmas trees, landscapers, equipment and much more.
-For the business owner, AgMap provides opportunity to advertise their products and services over the internet.
+For the business owner, AgMap provides an opportunity to advertise their products and services over the internet.
 Stop by the AgMap/PaOneStop tent to find all the agricultural products or services you want right at your fingertips, and if you are a business owner, stop by and register your business.

 - Dairy Beef Feedlot – This tour will provide participants with information regarding the practice of rearing Holstein calves for beef.
 Management and nutrition of calf-fed Holsteins in a feedlot setting will be emphasized.
 Observe cattle fed by this system.
 Hear about marketing strategies and techniques for Holstein steer calves.
 Gather information from, and ask questions of, nutritionists, PA Beef Council and cattle buyers.
 This demonstration is being brought to you by the PA Beef Working Group (a collaboration of Penn State Extension, PA Beef Council, Center for Beef Excellence and PA Cattlemen’s Association) and PA Department of Agriculture with support from JBS.